Deep Orthogonal Hypersphere Compression for Anomaly Detection

-This outcome verifies our models' robustness in response to the alien data.
+This outcome verifies the robustness of our model in response to alien data.

-The percentile parameter sensitivity is also given in this part.
-It is worth mentioning that we test DOHSC with varying percentile in $\{0.01,0.1,...,0.8\}$ and test DO2HSC only in $\{0.01,0.05,0.1\}$ because two radii of DO2HSC is obtained by percentile $\nu$ and $1-\nu$.
-Two radii will be equal when $\nu=0.5$ and the interval between two co-centered hyperspheres will disappear.
+The percentile parameter sensitivity is presented in this section.
+It is worth mentioning that we tested DOHSC with varying percentiles in $\{0.01,0.1,...,0.8\}$ and tested DO2HSC only in $\{0.01,0.05,0.1\}$ because the two radii of DO2HSC are obtained by the percentiles $\nu$ and $1-\nu$.
+The two radii are equal when $\nu=0.5$ and the interval between the two co-centered hyperspheres disappears.
 From the table, the performance would decrease when a larger percentile is set obviously.
 For example, on the MUTAG dataset, setting the percentile as 0.01 is more beneficial for DOHSC than setting it as 0.8, and setting the percentile as 0.01 is better than setting it as 0.1 for DO2HSC due to the change of the interval area.